-6 Foundational Guidelines on Determining a Quality Essential Oil
+6 Foundations for Determining a Quality Essential Oil

 The intent of this information is to give you solid standards on how to pick a worthy product every time.
 With a healthy respect for your time and effort, I will do my best to keep it short and simple.

 Essential Oils are a hot item.
 Everybody wants some or products made with some.
 Since they are in demand, that means that clever marketing and maximum profits are in demand as well as gimmicks and short-cuts.
 So, it is crucial to know what to look for in order to stay safe as well as get the most for your time and money.

 Essential oils have been around for thousands of years and have been proven through both time and testing to be effective medicinal and cosmetic aids.
 However, the ugly truth is that most EOs on store shelves could very well do more harm than good.
 Case in point, this last year a national manufacturer of home care products sold by one of the biggest retail establishments had to recall some "aromatherapy” products (the term is used very loosely) after several people experienced serious illness and some even died.